Strongly continuous and locally equi-continuous semigroups on locally convex spaces: Strong Mackey spaces: Connecting strong continuity and local equi-continuity

-Using local equi-continuity and the result of Proposition \ref{proposition:equivalences_strong_continuity} implies the following useful result.
-The method for the proof is similar to the proof of Theorem I.5.8 in Engel and Nagel \cite{EN00}.
+A second consequence of Lemma \ref{lemma:strongly_cont_implies_equicont}, for quasi complete spaces, follows from Proposition 1 in Albanese, Bonet and Ricker \cite{ABR12}.

-\begin{theorem} Suppose that we have a semigroup of continuous operators $\{T(t)\}_{t \geq 0}$ on a locally convex space $(X,\tau)$ of type A. Then the semigroup is strongly continuous if and only if it is weakly continuous and locally equi-continuous. \end{theorem}
+\begin{proposition} Suppose that we have a semigroup of continuous operators $\{T(t)\}_{t \geq 0}$ on a quasi complete strong Mackey space.
+Then the semigroup is strongly continuous if and only if it is weakly continuous and locally equi-continuous. \end{proposition}

-\begin{proof} We only need to prove that weak continuity implies strong continuity.
-By the local equi-continuity, the theorem can be proven using Proposition \ref{proposition:equivalences_strong_continuity}.
-Therefore, we will show that the set